NoNotNotes/Yuubi/content/CMPA/Q&A/Community Health Nursing.md

 >[!FAQ]- Rationalization
 >

 Your current hospital is a facility that provides all basic emergency maternal and neonatal care, with the addition of blood transfusions and caesarian deliveries to mothers.
-With your experience in the community, you know that this is the highest level in the four- tier service delivery model.
+With your experience in the community, you know that this is the highest level in the four-tier service delivery model.
 Recalling, what is the first level in this delivery model used in the Philippines?
 - [ ] Comprehensive Emergency Obstetric and Newborn Care (CEmONC)
 - [ ] Basic Emergency Obstetric and Newborn Care (BEmONC)
 - [ ] Basic Essential Obstetric and Newborn Care (BEONC)